sonyphoebeb/JavaScript-/README.md

 <h2>🎨 UI Features</h2>

-Clean HTML + CSS + JS setup
+-> Clean HTML + CSS + JS setup

-Buttons arranged side by side for easy testing
+-> Buttons arranged side by side for easy testing

-Each button dynamically shows output
+-> Each button dynamically shows output

 <h2>🚀 How to Run</h2>

-Clone the repo
+-> Clone the repo

-Open any index.html in your browser
+-> Open any index.html in your browser

-Click the buttons to test the examples
+-> Click the buttons to test the examples

-📸 Screenshots

-I’m adding daily screenshots of my practice to track progress.

-📧 Logs

-All topics covered so far are being documented & committed here regularly.